Geometric constellation shaping for wireless optical intensity channels: An information-theoretic approach: Proposed Geometric Shaping Method

 We have obtained a geometrically shaped constellation design $\mathcal X_l$ with closed-form level expressions and performance guarantee, where the levels can be arbitrary nonnegative real numbers.
 However, in practical systems, levels are represented (with the help of a basic level $\Delta$) by finite number of bits; e.g., for standard $M$-PAM, $b=\log_2 M$ bits are enough.
-We thus quantize the levels of $\mathcal X_l$ as follows.
-First, let
+We thus regularize the levels of $\mathcal X_l$ as follows.
+First, let where $n\in \mathbb N$, and map the levels of $\mathcal X_l$ to their closest points in the one-dimensional grid $\{0,d,2d,\ldots\}$ as But this slightly changes the mean of the constellation.
+To solve this problem, we replace $d$ by a basic level $\Delta$ determined by the relationship The level $\Delta$ obtained in this way can be seen as a fine tuning of $d$ so that the input constraint can be perfectly matched.